 In addition to the above, an assessment of roles which are classified as a CF is completed.
-UPE is required to undertake due diligence on each CF and the Fitness and Probity requirements are applicable to all staff.
-The following CF roles are applicable to UPE:
+UHIL and UPE are required to undertake due diligence on each CF and the Fitness and Probity requirements are applicable to all staff.
+The following CF roles are applicable to UPE and UHIL: